Fight Traffic Ticket in WyomingPage OverviewSUMMARY: How to Fight a Wyoming Traffic Ticket

 - The judge will deliver a verdict.

-Drivers who are found guilty are responsible for all related ticket fines and penalties.
+If the court finds you "guilty," you're responsible for all related traffic ticket fines and penalties.

-Wyoming doesn’t use a point system, but the state does record your violations on your driving record; if you accumulate four violations in a 12-month period, you face license suspension.
+Wyoming doesn't use a point system, but the state does record your traffic violations on your WY driving record; if you accumulate 4 moving violations in a period of 12 months, you face a driver's license suspension.

 Refer to WY Driving Records to get a copy of yours today.

-If the judge finds you guilty, your auto insurance provider might increase your rates the next time you renew your policy.
+If the judge finds you guilty of your traffic ticket, your auto insurance provider might increase your rates the next time you renew your policy.